 No home gym is complete without dumbbells.

-Useful for a variety of exercises such as biceps curls, triceps kickbacks, weighted lunges, and Russian twists, dumbbells are a versatile piece of exercise equipment designed to strengthen and tone your body.
+Useful for a variety of exercises, such as biceps curls, triceps kickbacks, weighted lunges, and Russian twists, dumbbells are versatile pieces of exercise equipment designed to strengthen and tone your body.

 However, buying a set of weights can get expensive and requires space for a dumbbell rack.
 Instead, we recommend the SelectTech 552 Adjustable Dumbbells from Bowflex.

 Offering 15 weights in one, these adjustable dumbbells are both compact and effective.

 With a simple turn of a dial, the dumbbells are adjustable from 5 to 52.5 lb (2.3 to 24 kg) in 2.5-lb (1.1-kg) increments.